elaaasri/knights-travails/README.md

 # Knights-Travails :

  ### A BFS search Solution to a Knight-Travails problem :
-  - finds the shortest path a knight can move between two positions on a chessboard.
+  - Finds the shortest path a knight can move between two positions (start/end) on a chessboard.